Diaa Jubaili

 Diaa Jubaili (ضياء جبيلي, (Ḍīya Jubaylī); born 23 May 1977) is an Iraqi novelist and writer from the city of Basra.

 Biography

 Diaa was born in Iraq in 1977 in the city of Basra, where he is permanently based.
 He became a writer and novelist in an environment which did not afford him a traditional education and also writes articles about life in Iraq.
 An extensive reading of Western literature is an influence on his work.
 In his fiction writing, he focuses on questions of identity in Iraq as well as the tension between religion and nationalism.

 Diaa has won literary awards for his writing in Arabic.
 In 2017, he won the seventh annual Tayeb Salih International Award for Creative Writing for his novel What To Do Without Calvino?.

 His short story collection, No Windmills in Basra, won the 2018 Al Multaqa Prize for the Arabic Short Story.
 The large prize purse of USD$20,000 is to encourage the short story genre in the Arab world.
+The stories span three wars: Iran-Iraq war, 1991 Gulf War, and the 2003 American invasion.
+The jury for Al Multaqa praised the collection for its descriptions of war by "moving between reality and fantasy," use of sarcasm, introspection, absurdity, nihilism, and "a genuine desire to overcome the futility of death."